 International applicants also have the option of completing an interview via InitialView.

 Whitman College is proud to be a partner with the Davis United World College Scholars Program.
 The Davis Scholarship program contributes $10,000 each year for four years to entering UWC graduates enrolling at Whitman College.

 Enrolling students from United World Colleges may also be eligible for a travel stipend that covers the cost of one round-trip ticket to Whitman College from their home country.

 Whitman College offers credit for certain scores on specified International Baccalaureate exams.
-Learn more information regarding Whitman's IB credit policy by reviewing the Academics section of the college catalog.
+Learn more about Whitman's IB credit policy by reviewing the Academics section of the college catalog.